The Cult: Marduk's Longest Night

 - The game features imaginative and original puzzles that are logically intertwined with the plot.

-- The atmospheric soundtrack enhances the overall experience, complementing the hand-drawn graphics.
+- The atmospheric soundtrack enhances the overall experience, making it enjoyable despite its low-budget graphics.

-- The storytelling is engaging, with well-written dialogues and a compelling character journey.
+- The storytelling is engaging, with well-written dialogues and a compelling narrative that explores deep themes.

-- The game is confined to a limited number of locations, leading to repetitive backtracking.
+- The game is confined to a limited number of locations, leading to repetitive backtracking that can become tedious.

-- The story lacks depth and can feel uninteresting, failing to fully engage the player.
+- The story lacks depth and can feel uninteresting, with some characters and plot points failing to resonate.

 - 36 % positive mentions